openpaymentseurope/samples/CreateConsent/README.md

 # Prerequisites

 ### API client credentials
-Sign-up with Open Payments Europe's Developer Portal and register an application to acquire your API client credentials. https://developer.openpayments.io/
+Sign-up with Open Payments Europe's Developer Portal and register an application to acquire your API client credentials (Note that you must register your application to be using the Account Information (AIS) API to use it with this demo). https://developer.openpayments.io/

 ### Download and install Microsoft .Net Core
 https://dotnet.microsoft.com/download

 ## macOS specific
+If you are running this demo on macOS, you need to install the graphics library `mono-libgdiplus` for the QR-code generation.
+Please proceed with the following steps.

 ### Install Homebrew for macOS
 https://brew.sh